victor-cebo/business_analysis/README.md

 # Coursera - Google Data Analytics Capstone Project

 ### Disclosure

 This project is aimed at putting into practice Excel, SQL and Tableau skills that I learned from Google Data Analytics Course.
-It involves 6 phases **AAsk, Prepare, Process, Analyse, Share and Act.**
+The method I'm going to use involves 6 phases **AAsk, Prepare, Process, Analyse, Share and Act.**

 ## Introduction